Swinford: Culture

+In 1961, Swinford hosted Fleadh Cheoil na hÉireann.

-Swinford hosts one of County Mayo's largest summer festivals and has done since the mid-1980s: Siamsa Sráide Swinford, (Fun in the Streets of Swinford).
-This street festival of pageantry, céilí dancing, and heritage displays depicts the traditions of East Mayo.
+Swinford has hosted one of County Mayo's largest summer festivals since the mid-1980s.
+Siamsa Sráide Swinford ('fun in the streets of Swinford'), is a street festival of pageantry, céilí dancing and heritage displays which depict the traditions of East Mayo.
 The five-day festival takes place in the first week of August and features live bands playing open-air concerts as well as a heritage day, history walks and an busking competition.

-Swinford is used for the filming of TV show Hardy Bucks, as the fictional town of Castletown.
+Between 2008 and 2018, Swinford was used in the filming of the TV show Hardy Bucks as the fictional town of Castletown.

 Education

-Up to the mid-1980s the town had 3 second-level schools: St. Patrick's college, St. Mary's Convent and the vocational school.
-All three schools amalgamated in August 1992 to become Scoil Muire agus Padraig.
+Up to the mid-1980s, the town had 3 second-level schools: St. Patrick's College, St. Mary's Convent, and Swinford Vocational School.
+The three schools amalgamated in August 1992 to become Scoil Muire agus Pádraig.

-There is also a national school called Scoil Maire Agus Treasa or Swinford National School.
+There is also a national school called Scoil Muire agus Treasa or Swinford National School.